Types of Components in React

 1. Higher-Order Components

 Higher-order components (HOCs) in React are an advanced pattern for reusing component logic.
 A HOC is a function that takes a component and returns a new component.
-They are akin to higher-order functions in JavaScript, which take functions as arguments or return functions.
-The primary purpose of an HOC is to share common functionality between components without repeating code.

 Key characteristics of Higher-Order Components include: